🔥 Heatwave incoming? See the mini cooler everyone's grabbing this summer →

 9 Winter Door Decorations to Make Your Entryway Magical

 Let’s be honest: your front door sets the tone.
 It’s the opening act, the first impression, the “this is who lives here” moment.
 Winter is prime time to make it cozy, festive, and a little bit extra.
-Whether you lean minimalist or maximalist, I’ve got nine easy, stylish ideas to turn your door into the cutest winter welcome ever.
+Whether you lean minimalist or maximalist, these winter door decorations are easy, stylish, and ready to turn your entryway into the cutest winter welcome ever.
+I keep coming back to a few of these ideas every December because they work on almost any door.

 1. Evergreen Wreaths, But Make Them Luxe

 The classic winter wreath isn’t going anywhere, and honestly, it shouldn’t.
 A thick, fragrant wreath made from pine, cedar, or fir feels instantly inviting.
-Go for one with varying textures—think eucalyptus sprigs, cedar fronds, and a touch of blue spruce—for a layered, high-end look.
+Go for one with varying textures, like eucalyptus sprigs, cedar fronds, and a touch of blue spruce, for a layered, high-end look.
+From what I’ve gathered, the secret to a wreath that reads expensive is depth: three or four kinds of greenery beat one flat ring every time.

 Make It Yours: